Miserlou/dnd-tldr/README.md

 Natural rolls of 1 and 20 result in spectacular failures and success, respectively.

+#### Goals

 The goal of the game is simply to play the game, because it is fun!

+Generally, the Dungeon Master is trying to steer you onto a fun quest, but ultimately, it's all up to you.
+Want to start a peasant revolt against the evil king?
+Go ahead!
+Want to turn a dragon into your pet and become the ruler of the land?
+Roll for it!
+Want to start a seedy brothel?
+Uh, sure!

+The only limits are your imagination and the rolls of dice.
+Have fun!

 ## Making Characters
 _TL;DR: Choose a character type.
 Print a [premade sheet](character_sheets/).
 In a pinch, pretend to be Han Solo or Darth Vader but as a Lord of the Rings character._